-Over the course of the COVID-19 pandemic in 2020, the federal government created various programs to help businesses, particularly small and family-owned operations, stay afloat.
+Over the course of the COVID-19 pandemic in 2020, the federal government created various programs to help businesses, particularly small and family-owned operations, stay afloat in all states including Georgia.
 One of those initiatives was the Paycheck Protection Program (“PPP”).
 To an effort to limit the amount of fraud, the government established strict eligibility requirements and restrictions on how the money may be used.
 Failure to follow these rules, even unintentionally, could result in someone being the target of a Department of Justice (DOJ) criminal investigation.

-The white collar criminal defense attorneys of Griffin Durham Tanner & Clarkson LLC represent individuals and businesses that have been accused of defrauding the federal government.
-If you received a Covid-19 relief loan through the PPP or Small Business Administration and are facing fraud allegations, our dedicated team can help.
+The white collar criminal defense attorneys of Georgia-based Griffin Durham Tanner & Clarkson LLC represent individuals and businesses that have been accused of defrauding the federal government.
+If you received a Covid-19 relief loan through the PPP or Small Business Administration and are facing PPP fraud allegations or similar allegations, our dedicated team can help.

 The Paycheck Protection Program, or PPP, provided loans through the Small Business Administration (“SBA”) to companies facing financial distress because of Covid-19.
 More specifically, PPP loans were designed to help employers maintain payroll, hire employees who had been laid off, and cover certain types of overhead expenses.

 The PPP provided up to eight weeks of payroll costs, including benefits, and paid for other expenses such as:

 - Uninsured property damage costs related to looting or vandalism during 2020

 - Certain supplier and operations expenses

 - Sole proprietors, independent contractors, and self-employed individuals